sysdea-libs/decanter/README.md

 ## Example

-Rudimentary example, as the port is currently very direct, and not yet adapted to be more Elixir-like in use.
+Port is still fairly direct, so the following is likely to improve:

 ```elixir
 defmodule HelloResource do